JessicaXue666/JessicaXue666.github.io/index.md

 ## Publications & Patents
 >**Publications**
 - Qiaoyun Xue.
-Research on a Heart Disease Prediction Method based on **Neural Network** [PDF](asset/Publication-20230929/Research on Heart Disease Prediction Method based on Neural Network-Acceped by AICBD 2023.pdf)(accepted by [AICBD 2023](http://www.aicbd.org/))
+Research on a Heart Disease Prediction Method based on **Neural Network**(accepted by [AICBD 2023](http://www.aicbd.org/)) [PDF](asset/Publication-20230929/Research on Heart Disease Prediction Method based on Neural Network-Acceped by AICBD 2023.pdf)
 - Qiaoyun Xue, Davie Ruan, Guoxuan Zhang.
 Comparison of different machine learning algorithms for predicting air-conditioning operation modes  (in preparation)

 >**Patents**
 - CN202310936682.6 An air conditioning control system and its control method (Pending) Qiaoyun Xue, Davie Ruan, Zhaoting Ren et al. A machine learning based controller method to realize automatic entering and exiting functional scenarios, providing users with a more intelligent and comfortable home experience.
+[PDF](asset/Publication-20230929/)
 - CN202211679156.8  A positioning system and positioning method for an air conditioning device (Under Examination) Guoxuan Zhang, Qiaoyun Xue.
 A method to obtain the relative position information of the indoor unit, outdoor unit, and central controller of an on-site air conditioning system by using Bluetooth module RSSI ranging, triangulation positioning, and DBSCAN clustering algorithm.
 - CN202310962564.2  A Control Method for a Central Controller and Air Conditioning System (Pending) Davie Ruan, Qiaoyun Xue, Zhaoting Ren et al. The present invention offers a control method for a central controller and a smart air conditioning system, addressing the issue of manual settings and enhancing users' intelligent and convenient experiences.
 - CN202310623117.4  An air conditioning smart control system and its control method (Pending) Guoxuan Zhang, Zhaopeng Sun, Qiaoyun Xue.
 Achieved the human-sensing function by UWB pulse between base station, indoor unit and the terminal.